-Each year since 2016, physicians have experienced a hardening medical professional liability market resulting in significant premium rate increases, diminishing insurer competition, and social inflation among other concerning factors.
-The successful tort reforms passed in the early 200s have virtually all been overturned leading to increased claim frequency and severity.
-As we head into 2022 full steam ahead, physician should bear in mind these five trends as they navigate medical professional liability renewals.
+Each year since 2016, physicians have experienced a hardening medical professional liability market resulting in significant premium rate increases, diminishing insurer competition, and social inflation, among other concerning factors.
+The successful tort reforms passed in the early 200s have virtually all been overturned, leading to increased claim frequency and severity.
+As we head into 2022 full steam ahead, physicians should bear in mind these five trends as they navigate medical professional liability renewals.

-1. Continuing Rate Pressure – The extreme rate pushes between 40% and 100% are waning, however, insurers are still pushing for rate and states have signed off on increases ranging from 6% to 16% depending on venue and specialty.
-New malpractice-focused markets are entering the fray which should lead to more competition.
+1. Continuing Rate Pressure – The extreme rate pushes between 40% and 100% are waning; however, insurers are still pushing for rates and states have signed off on increases ranging from 6% to 16% depending on venue and specialty.
+New malpractice-focused markets are entering the fray, which should lead to more competition.

 2. Stable & Concerning Claim Activity – Although the 2020-2021 claim frequency data until this point is relatively stable, it’s quite possible physicians will see increasing frequency in 2022 with severity continuing to surge.
 Dormant litigation stalled due to COVID is now moving forward, and the plaintiff bar is ravenous.

-3. Telemedicine Coverage – Telehealth boomed during COVID and the widespread use is here to stay.
-Malpractice coverage issues can arise if provider is not properly licensed in the state where the patient resides.
-Additionally, there is also considerable overlap of risk with cyber liability.
+3. Telemedicine Coverage – Telehealth boomed during COVID, and the widespread use is here to stay.
+Malpractice coverage issues can arise if the provider is not properly licensed in the state where the patient resides.
+Additionally, there is also a considerable overlap of risk with cyber liability.

 4. Non-Existent Tort Reform – There are no major tort reforms getting through the state or federal legislatures.
 Most notably, the 39 states lacking noneconomic damage caps have not been able to prove sufficient constitutionality.